ecrotty/Password-Expiration-Check-Entra-AD/CONTRIBUTING.md

 * Explain which behavior you expected to see instead and why
 * Include error messages and stack traces if applicable
 * Specify your operating system and PowerShell version
-* Include your Azure environment details (if relevant)
+* Include your Entra ID/Active Directory environment details (if relevant)

 ### Suggesting Enhancements